Reference 04 — Communication flows¶

 C->>H: FWD{op, dst=/h/sensor/temp, src=[], payload}

-Note over T: first dst segment names a local vertex → terminus
+Note over T: leading dst segments name a local vertex → terminus

 T->>H: FWD{REPLY, dst = accumulated src}<br/>direct-emitted into one exactly-sized segment